On Strategyproof Conference Peer Review: Problem setting

 \subsection{Efficiency (unanimity)}

+Consequently, in addition to requiring strategyproofness, we measure the peer review procedure with another yardstick -- efficiency.
+The peer review procedure needs to not only reassure the authors that the review process is fair, but also ensure that the authors receive proper feedback for their work in an efficient way.

-In this paper, we consider efficiency of a peer-review process in terms of the notion of unanimity.
+In this work, we consider efficiency of a peer-review process in terms of the notion of unanimity.
 Unanimity is one of the most prevalent and classic properties to measure the efficiency of a voting system in the theory of social choice~\citep{fishburn2015theory}.
 At a colloquial level, unanimity states that when there is a common agreement among all reviewers, then the aggregation of their opinions must also respect this agreement.
 In this paper we discuss two kinds of unanimity, termed group unanimity (GU) and pairwise unanimity (PU).
 Both kinds of unanimity impose requirements on the aggregation function for any given reviewer assignment.
-Specifically, both notions of unanimity are represented by efficiency functions which are binary and set as 1 if the respective notion of unanimity is satisfied and 0 otherwise; we denote the efficiency function as $\obj^{\PUtext}$ when considering pairwise unanimity and as $\obj^{\GUtext}$ when considering group unanimity.